Medical laboratory technology

 Laboratory tests play an important part in the detection, diagnosis and treatment of many diseases.

-The medical laboratory technician analyzes the blood, tissues and fluids in the human body by using precision instruments such as microscopes and automated analyzers.
-Technicians assist in performing complicated chemical, microscopic and bacteriological tests including: blood cholesterol level; microscopic examination of the blood to detect the presence of diseases; and cultures of body fluid or tissue samples to determine the presence of bacteria, parasites or other microorganisms.
-Technicians may also type and crossmatch blood samples.
-Collection of blood samples by venipuncture and skin puncture is a required skill of medical technicians.
+As a medical laboratory technician, you’ll analyze the blood, tissues and fluids in the human body with precision instruments, such as microscopes and automated analyzers.
+You’ll assist in complicated chemical, microscopic and bacteriological tests, including blood cholesterol level, microscopic examination of the blood to detect the presence of diseases and cultures of body fluid or tissue samples to determine the presence of bacteria, parasites or other microorganisms.
+Technicians may also type and cross-match blood samples.
+Medical technicians also collect blood samples.